AnnaHollandSmith/Scala_101/notes/module_2/notes.md

 - Methods are re-evaluated every time they are called
 - Fields are only evaluated at the time the class is constructed, and if immutable, only one time

+**Infix Noification**

+- Methods are called on an instance of a class
+- Scala permits methods to be called with no "." or parentheses, if the method only takes one arguments
+- This is flexible syntax that supports powerful DSLs(Doman Specific Languages)
+- For readability, you should not use this feature

 **2.4:**
 ```
 Objectives: